SteveDoyle2/pyNastran/docs_sphinx/manual/op2_doc.rst

 ----------------------------------
 This example will demonstate:

- - calculate von mises stress and max shear for solid elements for a static case for a vectorized OP2
+ - calculate von mises stress and max shear for solid elements for a static case for an OP2

 .. math:: \sqrt\left(T_x^2 + T_y^2 + T_z^2\right)